 - Failure to ask questions about the job.
 (Always have x 3 questions prepared and don’t just focus on money!)

 - Failure to show genuine interest and enthusiasm.

 - Failure to close for the job!
 If you want the job - tell them!
 Your competition will!

 - Persistence attitude of “What can you do for me?”

 - Lack of preparation for the interview – failure to get information about the company resulting in inability to ask relevant questions.

-Make sure you think about your key strengths, particularly in relation to the job you are going for, together with your weaknesses.
-Make sure with weaknesses: that they are not too negative and that you can turn these into positive points.
+Make sure that you think about your key strengths, particularly in relation to the job you are going for.

-Preparation is key to all interviews – GOOD LUCK!
+Preparation and passion is key to all interviews – GOOD LUCK!